Trevbytes/Chickpeas/testing.md

     - No errors
 - Check that all buttons work as intended (Back, Cookbook, Update, Delete, Copy).
     - No errors
+    - *Note:* The back button can send users to their filled in form from creating recipe.
+This situation could be handled better but has been left as it does not break the app and would reqiure more time to implement a better solution.
     - *Note:* After a recipe is updated a new ID is given to the recipe.
 If a user clicks on the back button after updating a recipe the user is sent to a recipe that no longer exists.
 The user is redirected to their dashboad when this happens.
 - Check that all modals (update recipe, create recipe, ingredient info) open and close.
     - Error 500 happens when a ingredient link is clicked if the ingredient no longer exists in the database or if the ingredient name contains whitespace before or after the name.
 A modal appears for the user explaining the possible issues.